hakavlad/nohang/README.md

 8. Verbosity
 9. Misc

 Just read the description of the parameters and edit the values.
-Please restart nohang to apply changes.
+Please restart nohang to apply the changes.
 Default path to the config after installing is `/etc/nohang/nohang.conf`.

 ## oom-sort